Thubten Yeshe

-Lama Yeshe was born near the Tibetan town of Tolung Dechen, but was sent to Sera Monastery in Lhasa at the age of six.
+Lama Yeshe was born near the Tibetan town of Tolung Dechen, and was sent to Sera Monastery in Lhasa at the age of six.
 He received full ordination at the age of 28 from Kyabje Ling Rinpoche.
-Jeffrey Paine reports that Lama Yeshe deliberately refused the geshe degree, despite having studied for it:
+Jeffrey Paine reports that Lama Yeshe deliberately refused to complete his geshe degree, despite having studied for it:

-Sera Monastery did award him an honorary geshe degree in the early 80s.
-He also used to joke that he was a Tibetan hippie: "I dropped out!"

 Teaching Western students

 With the Chinese invasion in 1959 Lama Yeshe made his way to Bhutan and thence to the Tibetan refugee camp at Buxaduar, India.
 There his teacher Geshe Rabten entrusted to his care a younger monk, Thubten Zopa Rinpoche.
 The two would work together throughout Lama Yeshe's life.

 In 1965 Lama Yeshe began teaching Western students, beginning with Zina Rachevsky, who sought him out at the Ghum Monastery in Darjeeling.
 The number of students continued to grow, eventually resulting in the founding of the several institutions mentioned above.
 At this time, the Tibetan religious community considered the teaching of Westerners to be undesirable.
 Paine reports criticism from other Tibetans calling Lama Yeshe a "paisa lama," i.e., one interested primarily in money.

 In 1977 - 1978 Lama Yeshe taught at University of California Santa Cruz.
 There he taught one class, "Tibetan Buddhism", appropriately.
 During that time, he also attended courses at the University in Western Philosophy.

 Thubten Yeshe and his main student, Thubten Zopa Rinpoche, founded Kopan Monastery in Kathmandu, Nepal for the western seekers in the 1960s.
 The first annual ‘One-Month Meditation Course’ was held there in November 1971.
-Responding to the growing demand from their Western students, the Lamas decided to open a sister centre to be used for retreats.
+Responding to the growing demand from their Western students, the lamas decided to open a sister centre to be used for retreats.
 In 1972, along with a few of their Western students, Lamas Yeshe and Zopa bought an old colonial house on a hill above McLeod Ganj in Dharamkot in Himachal Pradesh, and Tushita Meditation Centre was founded.

 Lecture-based published books

 A number of books have been compiled from Lama Yeshe's lectures.
 His books include Introduction to Tantra, Wisdom Energy, The Bliss of Inner Fire, Becoming Vajrasattva: The Tantric Path of Purification, When the Chocolate Runs Out, and Becoming the Compassion Buddha, all of which are available from Wisdom Publications.
 In 2020 the Lama Yeshe Wisdom Archive published an extensive biography of Lama Yeshe written by Adele Hulse.
 The LYWA also has many free books of Lama Yeshe's (and Lama Zopa Rinpoche's) teachings, which are also available as ebooks.
-The Archive also has several DVDs of Lama Yeshe's talks and teachings, maintains an active presence on social media (Facebook, Twitter, Instagram etc.), publishes a free monthly eletter. of which more than 200 back issues are available, and offers a free monthly podcast and many free videos on its YouTube channel.
+The Archive also has several DVDs of Lama Yeshe's talks and teachings, maintains an active presence on social media (Facebook, Twitter, Instagram etc.), publishes a free monthly eletter of which more than 200 back issues are available, and offers a free monthly podcast and many free videos on its YouTube channel.